holoviz/holoviews/doc/user_guide/index.rst

 `Plotting with matplotlib`_
  Styling options and unique Matplotlib features such as GIF/MP4 support.

-`Plotting with plotly`_
- Styling options and unique plotly features, focusing on 3D plotting.

 `Working with renderers and plots`_
  Using the ``Renderer`` and ``Plot`` classes for access to the plotting machinery.